turtleion/PySimpleInput/README.md

 This library help you to fix problems with Python Input Built-in Function.

 This library still on development progress.
-    if you found a bugs, report it to me with Github Issues at [PySimpeInput Github Issues](https://github.com/turtleion/PySimpleInput/issues)
+    if you found a bugs, report it to me with Github Issues at [PySimpleInput Github Issues](https://github.com/turtleion/PySimpleInput/issues)

 # Installation
 You can install PySimpleInput with pip or using .whl or manually with .tar.gz